-All images in this article were generated by Midjourney, an artificial intelligence program that generates images based on natural language descriptions.
+All images in this article were generated by Midjourney, an image-from-text generative model that generates images based on natural language descriptions.
 Prompts used to generate the images are included with each image.

 It is largely assumed that machine learning and data mining are precursors to AI and that the current large language models (LLMs) such as ChatGPT and image-from-text generative models such as Midjourney will help usher in artificial general intelligence — machine sentience.
 Most of what is currently called AI is effectively machine learning through pattern recognition as a result of data mining.

 The terms we use such as AI versus learning model versus algorithm are still being worked out.
 I wanted to be strict and not call anything AI yet because I don’t believe we yet have AI.
 But the term is being widely used and generally understood to represent a broad collection of algorithms and machine learning models.
 Therefore I use the term AI in that manner; a broad category of disparate machine learning models and algorithms.

 Artificial Intelligence (AI) could impact the coffee industry in any number of ways.
 One of the ways I envision it impacting the industry is through novel ways of improving smallholders’ livelihoods, ways that have not historically entered mainstream thought.
 I think this will happen through novel pattern recognition and unique insights.

 To explain, I need to take a bit of a side-journey into some recent developments in the progression of AI.

 In 2016, researchers at DeepMind, an AI company owned by Google, developed a machine learning model to improve the cooling of data centers.
 Despite some of the world’s best engineers already working on the program, the model improved efficiency by 40%.1 Google called it the “Machine Learning Control of Datacenter Cooling” (MLC).